 English exegesis of the Gospel of John and the epistles of John.
 Prerequisite: 527.
+Briggs Second Semester 3 credits

 538. JEWISH BACKGROUND OF THE NEW TESTAMENT

 Seminar.
 Study of Palestinian and Hellenistic Judaism in its influence upon Christian origins.
 Primary documents in English translation will be used, e.g. Rabbinic literature, the Dead Sea Scrolls, Philo's writings.